cloudfoundry/garden-runc-release/.github/ISSUE_TEMPLATE.md

 Hi there!
 Thanks for taking time to open an Issue.
-Please read through our issue submission checklist to help you fill out as much of the following information as possible. https://github.com/cloudfoundry/garden-runc-release/blob/develop/docs/issue-submission-guide.md -->
+Please read through our issue submission checklist to help you fill out as much of the following information as possible. https://github.com/cloudfoundry/garden-runc-release/blob/develop/docs/issue-submission-guide.md Please note that we may be unable to invesigate issues if insufficient information is provided.
+-->

 ## Description